 - Whether the suspect attempted to escape arrest

-If excessive force is used during an arrest, the suspect may have a basis for a civil case against the officer for violating their constitutional rights.
-A person subject to excessive force can also file a formal complaint with the relevant police department, which may consider disciplinary action, or the Department of Justice, which may consider criminal charges depending on the circumstances and results of any investigation.
+If excessive force is used during an arrest, the suspect may have a basis for a civil case against the officer for violating their Constitutional rights.
+A person subject to excessive force can also file a formal complaint with the relevant police department, which may consider disciplinary action, or with the Department of Justice which may consider criminal charges depending on the circumstances and results of any investigation.

 Why You Need a Criminal Defense Lawyer if Arrested in Florida

 If you are arrested by police, you should immediately ask to speak to a criminal defense lawyer.
-You have the right to do so and they are best placed to advise you of the law and the options available to you in your circumstances.
+You have the right to do so and they are best placed to advise you of the law, and the options available to you.

-An attorney can also later review your arrest for any issues of excessive force or unlawful arrest and assist you with preparing any related motions.
-Call Rodriguez & Williamson, PLLC today at 813-320-7500 to schedule a Free to speak to one of our criminal defense attorneys.
-You don't have to face this alone.
+An attorney can also later review your arrest for any issues of excessive force or unlawful arrest, and assist you with preparing any related motions for your defense.

-When a person is detained in police custody during an arrest, it is typically because the arresting officers have reasonable grounds to suspect that the person committed a crime.
+When a person is detained and in police custody, it is typically because the arresting officer has reasonable grounds to suspect that the person committed a crime.
 When someone is arrested, they have their freedom of movement taken away from them, which is a severe concern in and of itself.
-Because of this, the law enforcement officers who make an arrest must adhere to specific protocols.
+Because of this, the law enforcement officer who made the arrest must adhere to specific protocols.

 It is a common misconception that in order for the police to make an arrest, the suspect must first be placed in handcuffs and then transported to the station in a police vehicle.
 Handcuffing or physically detaining a suspect to make an arrest is not required under the law.
 However, the police may do so, depending on the circumstances.

-At the time of an individual's arrest, the police are not legally compelled to read them their Miranda rights, which include the statements "you have the right to stay silent, anything you do say..."
+At the time of an individual's arrest, the police are not legally compelled to read them their Miranda rights, which include the statements "you have the right to stay silent, anything you say can be used against you in the court of law".
 Before the police can question someone, they must clarify these rights to them.
-In actuality, however, Miranda rights are typically read aloud to the person being arrested at the same time as the Miranda rights.
+Most times however, Miranda rights are typically read aloud to the person at the same time of the arrest.

-When Does an Officer Have the Authority to Make an Arrest in Tampa?
+When Does an Officer Have the Authority to Make an Arrest in Florida?

 The phrase "they appear suspect" or the saying "the police officer has a feeling about something" are not sufficient grounds for a police officer to make an arrest.

-When someone meets the following criteria, a police officer may make an arrest:
+When can a police officer may make an arrest?

-- Get a court to issue an arrest warrant for your arrest.
+- When the court issues an arrest warrant for your arrest.

 - See someone commit a crime.

-- You must have reasonable grounds to suspect someone has committed a crime or is likely to do so.
+- The law enforcements has reasonable grounds to suspect someone has committed a crime or is likely to do so.